-5. Press the Disk we want to display the Pattern Number parameter "PTN".
+5. Press the Discrete terms and the last two digits the segment number parameter "PTN".
 At this point, the PV display shows "01.00" (the first two digits denote the pattern number and the last two digits the segment number).